Docker Exec: How to Enter Into a Docker Container's Shell?

 The shell is a command line interface utility that lets you interact with the container.
 It's kind of like opening up a window into the container, so you can see what's going on inside and make changes as needed.
 You can use the shell to run commands just like you would on a regular computer.

-In this blog post, we will explore how to use the docker exec command to access a container’s shell.
+This blog post explores how to use the docker exec command to access a container’s shell.
 Let’s get started!

 Docker Exec Syntax